Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 How are new products or product changes handled?

 Any new products or changes to already registered ones must be submitted to SDR Portugal for approval.
-Product samples may be required for analysis.
+Samples will be required for analysis, unless it is a minor change that does not affect the format or readability of the GTIN code.

 When and how can producers register packaging under the DRS?